turingschool/career-development-curriculum/module_two/feedback_ii.md

 Today, we'll discuss techniques for getting better at giving effective feedback as well as how to provide feedback in a face-to-face conversation.

 #### Objectives
+* Utilize a template for a feedback conversation
 * Understand what feedback you want to communicate
 *